 Retaliation—The law, University policy and the Student Conduct Code all prohibit threatened, attempted, or actual retaliation against anyone who, in good faith, brings a complaint of discrimination or harassment as they are defined in this policy; participates in a discrimination or harassment investigation; or protests the alleged discrimination, harassment or retaliation.

-Complaints are handled through the Office of Equity and Diversity (OEM) and the Title IX Office.
+Complaints are handled through the Office for Equity, Equal Opportunity, and Title IX (EEO-TIX.

 Anyone within the USC community (faculty, staff, and students) can bring forward a complaint.
-If you feel someone has sexually harassed you, or has discriminated against or harassed you because of your membership in a protected class (such as race, gender, sexual identity, military status, marital status, age, national origin or religion), call the Office of Equity and Diversity at (213) 740-5086.
+If you feel someone has sexually harassed you, or has discriminated against or harassed you because of your membership in a protected class (such as race, gender, sexual identity, military status, marital status, age, national origin or religion), call the Office for Equity, Equal Opportunity, and Title IX (EEO-TIX) at (213) 740-5086.
 We will arrange for an investigator to interview you.
 Although we encourage you to make an appointment, complaint investigators are frequently available for walk-in appointments as well.

-A grievance arises when a student believes he or she has been subjected to inappropriate behavior by a department or University representative (faculty or staff) acting within their role and duty or has been the subject of inappropriate behavior outside of the employee’s role and duties within the University.
+A grievance arises when a student believes they have been subjected to inappropriate behavior by a department or University representative (faculty or staff) acting within their role and duty or has been the subject of inappropriate behavior outside of the employee’s role and duties within the University.

 Please note, grade disputes or issues of sexual harassment or discrimination are addressed through different processes.
-Please see Academic Appeals/Disputes or Harassment and Discrimination Polices in this handbook or through SCAMPUS at https://policy.usc.edu/student/scampus/
+Please see Academic Appeals/Disputes or Harassment and Discrimination Policies in this handbook or through SCAMPUS at https://policy.usc.edu/

 Informal Grievance Resolution